mendix/docs/content/en/docs/catalog/register/automate-registration.md

 * Environment `Location`
 * Environment `Type`

 Follow the steps in [Registering an environment through the Catalog Registration API](/catalog/register/register-data/#register-environment) to register the environment of your application.
+When finished, [register the endpoint(s)](#7-register-the-endpoints).

 Upon completion, you will have the `environment_UUID`.